Updated: Nov 21, 2022

 That means you could theoretically have had two beers and driven with a BAC of.05 percent and no damage to your driving ability.
 If you were then stopped and given a breath test, mouth alcohol could result in a false reading.08 percent or higher.
 To put it another way, the two beers you drank didn't get you drunk; the mouth alcohol did.

 Mouth alcohol is often caused by burping after consuming one or more alcoholic beverages rather than by breath mist.
-Even if you've had a few drinks, you can still use this protection.
+You can still use this protection even if you've had a few drinksBefore.

 Isn't it true that police search for alcohol in the mouth before administering the test?